avichaynega/Editor/README.md

    ```

-  the input.txt is a file that contains the above editing commads.
+- comment: input.txt is a file that contains the above editing commads.